contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Exclusion of ICMS from the PIS/COFINS base — RE 574.706 and the 2021 modulation.

-STF Theme 69 (RE 574.706, decided on 03.15.2017 with modulation on 05.13.2021) held that the ICMS shown on the invoice does not form part of the PIS/COFINS calculation base — because it is not the taxpayer’s revenue.
-Known as the "Thesis of the Century", it is the largest tax thesis in Brazil’s recent history in recoverable value (estimates of BRL 1 trillion+).
+STF Theme 69 (RE 574.706, decided on 03.15.2017 with modulation on 05.13.2021) held that the ICMS highlighted on the invoice does not form part of the PIS/COFINS calculation base — because it is not the taxpayer's revenue, but a mere transfer to the State.
+Known as the "Thesis of the Century", it is the largest tax thesis in Brazil's recent history in recoverable value (estimates of BRL 1 trillion+ in credits).
 The modulation restricts retroactive effects to taxpayers that filed by 03.15.2017.
+A complete technical analysis of the decision, the modulation, its practical application and the remaining opportunities.

-Published maio 26, 2026 · Updated maio 29, 2026 · 14 min read
+Published May 26, 2026 · Updated May 29, 2026 · 14 min read

 01